 Researcher development will first and foremost take place within your School and Research Group as you produce research outputs and learn from, and with, your research peers and senior academic colleagues.
 However, there is strong recognition that personal and career development, in the broader sense, is part of being a researcher.
-The University is committed to the current and future development of staff skills, expertise and ability in support of: University, Faculty/ Engagement, Knowledge and School strategy; other strategic and operational plans; influence and impact intellectual abilities The knowledge and skills to and the job and career related aspirations of individual work with others and ensure abilities and techniques members of staff.
-Please read the formal University the wider impact of research. to do research.
-Policy at: documents.manchester.ac.uk/display.
-Domain A Domain D aspx?DocID=851 effectiveness approach to be an effective
+The University is committed to the current and future development of staff skills. expertise and ability in support of: University, Faculty/ School strategy; other strategic and operational plans; and the job and career related aspirations of individual members of staff.
+Please read the formal University Policy at: documents.manchester.ac.uk/display. aspx?DocID=851.